use-lens/use-lens/README.md

 Todo:
 - write script to update SCHEMA
-- write script to update API: parse all existing pages from docs.lens.xyz
-- use codegen.ts for .env file
 - add CLI for eject and add more flexibility: `use-lens react-apollo`
   - by "name" load codegen and GQL documents(from github) and add .use-lens.json file to hold name and version for clarity
 - add --folder to specify CLI output